 On Election Day, you will see only the popular name and title of each proposal.
-Want to read the rest of it?
+Want to see the rest of it?
 Here's a link to the complete text of Issue 5.

-Our specialists explain the facts about Issue 5 in the video below.
+Watch our specialists explain Issue 5 in the video below.

 What's being proposed?

-How did this issue get on the ballot?
+How did Issue 5 get on the ballot?

 Who is supporting or opposing this measure?

-Opponents and supporters that spend money to campaign are required to register with the Arkansas Ethics Commission as aballot or legislative question committee.
+Supporters and opponents that spend money to campaign are required to register with the Arkansas Ethics Commission as a ballot or legislative question committee.
 Visit the Commission's website to view these filings, which include names of people behind a group and how much money has been raised or spent.